openSUSE/news-o-o/_posts/2011-06-11-opensuse-weekly-news-issue-179-is-out.markdown

         GIT Clone or GIT
         Browse under the Tools menu to get the commands for cloning the repository to your drive or see the code.
-You can also follow development and see what patches are added by who in the FigureÂ 1, openSUSE kernel commit activity overviewGIT Browse page.
+You can also follow development and see what patches are added by who in the FigureÂ 1, â€œopenSUSE kernel commit activity overviewâ€GIT Browse page.
 For example, [this link](http://kernel.opensuse.org/cgit/kernel/log/?h=master) brings you to a page showing the latest activity of the openSUSE kernel developers in Factory.

 **More coming**